Meningitis - cryptococcal

 Causes

 In most cases, cryptococcal meningitis is caused by the fungus Cryptococcus neoformans.
 This fungus is found in soil around the world.
-Cryptococcus gattii can also cause meningitis, but this form can cause disease in patients with a normal immune system as well.
+Cryptococcus gattii can also cause meningitis, but this form can cause disease in people with a normal immune system as well.

 This type of meningitis is not spread from person to person.
-Usually, it spreads through the bloodstream to the brain from another place in the body that has the infection.
+Usually, it spreads through the bloodstream to the brain from another place in the body that has the initial infection.

 Cryptococcus neoformans meningitis most often affects people with a weakened immune system, including people with:

-The disease is rare in people who have a normal immune system and no long-term health problems.
+Cryptococcus neoformans meningitis is rare in people who have a normal immune system and no long-term health problems.

 Symptoms